Dodge Viper: Fifth generation (VX I, 2013–2017)

-In 2015, the SRT Viper was renamed the Dodge Viper and the engine received an extra 5 HP, raising the maximum power output to 645 hp.
+The only notable change for the 2014 model year was the addition of a third traction control mode for improved performance during rain.
+In 2015, the Dodge Viper was renamed the SRT Viper and the engine received an extra 5 horsepower, raising the maximum power output to 645 hp.
 There was also an improved highway fuel economy of 20mpg.

+The fifth generation Viper generally received poor sales.
+In October 2013, production was reduced by a third due to low sales and growing inventory.
+In April 2014, production ceased for over two months due to slow sales.
+Dodge addressed the issue by reducing the price of unsold 2014 models by US$15,000 and announced the 2015 models would carry the new, lower price tag.
 In October 2015, Fiat Chrysler group announced that the Viper would end production in 2017.
-Initially, Fiat Chrysler cited poor sales as a reason for discontinuing the Viper; however, other sources have stated the car was discontinued because the Viper was unable to comply with FMVSS 226 safety regulation, which requires side-curtain air bags.
-In July 2017, Fiat Chrysler announced they would be permanently closing the Conner Assembly Plant on August 31, 2017.
+Initially, Fiat Chrysler cited poor sales as a reason for discontinuing the Viper.
+Other sources have stated the car was discontinued because the Viper was unable to comply with FMVSS 226 safety regulation, which requires side-curtain air bags; SRT CEO Tim Kuniskis would confirm this in 2026.

+In July 2017, Fiat Chrysler Automobiles announced they would be permanently closing the Conner Assembly Plant on August 31, 2017 following the end of the fifth generation Viper's production run.